*This post contains affiliate links*

 I'm really excited to show you this tutorial today, because it's so fitting for the season, and also....EASY AS PIE.
 PUMPKIN PIE.

 These watercolor pumpkins will blow your mind!
 Get ready to paint a million pumpkins today.
 It's addicting!
+You can also skip ahead to the end of this post to see a video demonstrating this technique.

 Let's get started.